-Research Vision Fundamental Discoveries and Materials Innovation for Sustainability and Health
+Fundamental Discoveries and Materials Innovation for Energy, Sustainability and Health

-I have created solid adsorbent polymer materials that captured of carbon dioxide from the air or the exhaust streams of industrial processes.
-I developed and integrated diverse toolboxes spanning multidimensional solid-state NMR spectroscopy (1D SS-NMR (13CP/MAS, 1H) and 2D SS-NMR (2D Heteronuclear Correlation Spectroscopy-HETCOR, 2D 1H NMR Spin Diffusion)), nanoengineering, Cryo-EM, S/TEM atomic resolution imaging, electron energy loss spectroscopy (EELS), X-ray spectroscopy/microscopy, and synchrotron-XAS/Micro-CT/SAXS techniques, density-functional theory (DFT), molecular simulation and gas adsorption methods to investigate how polymers adsorb target gas molecules (CO2) with high affinity and selectivity.
+I have created solid adsorbent polymer materials that capture carbon dioxide from the air or exhaust streams of industrial processes.
+I developed and integrated diverse cutting-edge atomic-level toolboxes, including multidimensional and multinuclear quantitative solid-state NMR spectroscopy (1D SS-NMR (13CP/MAS, 1H) and 2D SS-NMR (2D Heteronuclear Correlation Spectroscopy-HETCOR, 2D 1H NMR Spin Diffusion)), atomic engineering, Cryo-EM, S/TEM atomic resolution imaging, electron energy loss spectroscopy (EELS), X-ray spectroscopy/microscopy, and synchrotron-XAS/computed micro-tomography/SAXS techniques, density-functional theory (DFT), molecular dynamics simulation, and gas adsorption methods.
+These tools were used to investigate how polymers adsorb target gas molecules (CO2) with high affinity and selectivity, as well as to reveal the unique interatomic interactions between CO2 and sustainable materials.

-(Cui “galaxy” of single atoms were featured and chosen as a Happy Holidays highlight on the Molecular Foundry website at Lawrence Berkeley National Laboratory) Single-atom catalysis has become the most active new frontier in heterogeneous catalysis.
-Aided by recent advances in practical synthetic methodologies, characterization techniques and computational modelling, I built single-atom catalysts (SACs) that exhibit distinctive performances for a wide variety of chemical reactions.
-I have invented several synthetic methodologies and developed advanced chacterizations techniques for atomically precise materials.
-Atomically dispersed metals I invented have applied to electrochemical Interfaces and mental health management.
+(Cui “galaxy” of single atoms was featured and chosen as a Happy Holidays highlight on the Molecular Foundry website at Lawrence Berkeley National Laboratory) Single-atom catalysts (SACs) offer controllable coordination environments and exceptional atom utilization efficiency, revolutionizing the design of high-performance, sustainable catalysts.
+Aided by recent advances in practical synthetic methodologies, characterization techniques, and computational modelling, I have built single-atom catalysts (SACs) that exhibit distinctive performances for a wide variety of chemical reactions.
+I have also invented several synthetic methodologies and developed advanced atomic-resolution characterization techniques, such as S/TEM atomic resolution imaging, electron energy loss spectroscopy (EELS), X-ray spectroscopy/microscopy, and synchrotron-XAS/Micro-CT/SAXS techniques, as well as using density-functional theory (DFT) for atomically precise materials.
+Atomically dispersed metals that I invented have been applied to electrochemical interfaces and mental health management.

 A brain–machine interface (BMI) is a device that translates neuronal information into commands capable of controlling external software or hardware such as a computer or robotic arm.
 BMIs are often used as assisted living devices for individuals with motor or sensory impairments.
 Retinal prostheses for restoration of sight to patients blinded by retinal degeneration are being developed by a number of private companies and research institutions worldwide.
 The system is meant to partially restore useful vision to people who have lost their photoreceptors due to retinal diseases such as retinitis pigmentosa (RP) or age-related macular degeneration (AMD).
 Three types of retinal implants are currently in clinical trials: epiretinal (on the retina), subretinal (behind the retina), and suprachoroidal (between the choroid and the sclera).
 Retinal implants introduce visual information into the retina by electrically stimulating the surviving retinal neurons.
 So far, elicited percepts had rather low resolution, and may be suitable for light perception and recognition of simple objects.
 I developed the NanowireRetina—a new generation of implantable artificial retina to restore vision.
 This breakthrough also pioneered the development of nanowire arrays for retinal implants.
 The restoration of light response with complex spatiotemporal features in retinal degenerative diseases towards retinal prosthesis has proven to be a considerable challenge over the past decades.
 Herein, inspired by the structure and function of photoreceptors in retinas, I develop artificial photoreceptors based on gold nanoparticle-decorated titania nanowire arrays, for restoration of visual responses in the blind mice with degenerated photoreceptors.
 Green, blue and near UV light responses in the retinal ganglion cells (RGCs) are restored with a spatial resolution better than 100 µm.
 ON responses in RGCs are blocked by glutamatergic antagonists, suggesting functional preservation of the remaining retinal circuits.
 Moreover, neurons in the primary visual cortex respond to light after subretinal implant of nanowire arrays.
 Improvement in pupillary light reflex suggests the behavioral recovery of light sensitivity.
 My study will shed light on the development of a new generation of optoelectronic toolkits for subretinal prosthetic devices.
 Through pharmacological, optical, ultrasound and electrical toolsets, I aim to develop effective therapeutic solutions to neurological disease states.